 -

-To cook crepes, heat a crepe pan or a 9-inch/23 cm non-stick skillet over medium-high heat.
+To cook crepes, heat a crepe pan or a 9-inch (23 cm) non-stick skillet over medium-high heat.
 To test, sprinkle it with water: it is ready if water drops jump across the pan.
 Gently pour a ladle of crepe batter into the center of the pan.
-Immediately, tilt it around to coat the bottom of the pan with a thin layer of batter.
+Immediately, tilt the pan to coat the bottom with a thin layer of batter.

 Notes

-- For a lighter batter, replace half the milk with water or beer.
+- For lighter batter, swap half the milk with water or beer.

-- If the crepe batter seems too thick, add a little milk.
+- If the batter is too thick, add a little more milk.

-- Cook crepes over medium to medium-high heat: all stovetops are different.
+- Cook over medium to medium-high heat (adjust for your stove).

 Nutrition